NIT-Dgp-FOSS/foss_15_18_proposals/IDEA_First_And_Last.md

 # FIRST AND LAST

-### Proposal Title:
+### Project Description

 A website or an app that showcases the first and last sentences of great novels.
 It would be a great resource for people who enjoy learning by imitation.
+A place (an app or a website) online where anyone could contribute the first and last sentences of the books they are reading.

-### Repository name:
+### Repository name

 First and Last

-### Proposal Abstract:

-A place (an app or a website) online where anyone could contribute the first and last sentences of the books they were reading.

-### Detailed Description of Proposal:
+### Detailed Description of Proposal

 Our goal is to store the first and last sentence of any great novels, by one instant click, a user will get the first and last sentence of novels.